 - Broken access controls and weak passwords

 - Form/hidden field manipulation

 - Weak session management

 - Cross-site request forgery

 - Back doors and debug options

 - Insufficient logging and monitoring

-The duration of a test depends on the size and complexity of a site, but can start from 6 days (approx four days testing, two writing up).
+The duration of a test depends on the size and complexity of a site, but can start from six days (approx four days testing, two writing up and review).